tarynbillie/k-assessment/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:

-* [ReactJS] - HTML enhanced for web apps!
+* ReactJS - HTML enhanced for web apps!
-* [react-router-dom] - For dynamic, client-side routing, allows us to build a single-page web application with navigation without the page refreshing as the user navigates.
+* react-router-dom - For dynamic, client-side routing, allows us to build a single-page web application with navigation without the page refreshing as the user navigates.
 React Router uses component structure to call components, which display the appropriate information.
-* [node-sass] - Sass is a stylesheet language that’s compiled to CSS.
+* node-sass - Sass is a stylesheet language that’s compiled to CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
 By using it I can keep large stylesheets well-organized and makes it easy to share design within and across projects.

 ### Questions